jprjr/docker-ubuntu-stack/nodejs/README.md

 The important steps:

 * Set a default script to run in `/etc/s6/nodejs/vars`
-* Create patterns in ignore in `/home/default/.foreverignore`
+* Create patterns to ignore in `/home/default/.foreverignore`

 First, the Dockerfile